top of page

 Dr. J. Luke Wood is president of Sacramento State University.
 He previously spent more than 20 years at San Diego State University, where he was vice president of student affairs and campus diversity, chief diversity officer, and a distinguished professor of education.
 Dr. Wood holds a B.A. and M.A. from Sacramento State University, as well as an M.A. and Ph.D. in educational leadership and policy from Arizona State University.

 Dr. Wood is author of 16 books and more than 180 publications.
 His research focuses on racial inequality in education, particularly community colleges.
 In 2012 Dr. Wood co-founded the Community College Equity Assessment Lab (CCEAL), a research and practice center aimed at reducing equity gaps between students of color and their peers.
-As president of the Council for the Study of Community Colleges, Dr. Wood serves in an ex officio capacity.
+As past president of the Council for the Study of Community Colleges, Dr. Wood serves in an ex officio capacity.

 Board Member, Ex Officio